TeamBipartite/bipartite-gemm/README.md

 # Run

-A single executable, `a2` is producted.
+A single executable, `a2` is generated.
 Simply run this file.